Get Started

 Step 2: Setup

-After installing the binary, run lean-ctx setup to configure everything automatically:
+After installing the binary, run lean-ctx onboard (recommended) or lean-ctx setup (guided wizard) to configure everything automatically:

 This single command: